DotEfekts/DotUtilities/README.md

 ####createMenu
 1. Player player
-⋅⋅⋅The player to create the menu for.
+  * The player to create the menu for.
 2. int size
-⋅⋅⋅The number of slots in the menu (Must be a multiple of 9).
+  * The number of slots in the menu (Must be a multiple of 9).
 3. String title
-⋅⋅⋅The title shown at the top of the menu.
+  * The title shown at the top of the menu.
 * Menu
-⋅⋅⋅The menu created from the parameters.
+  * The menu created from the parameters.

 Creates a new Menu object based on the parameters provided.
 The title will be shown above the menu.
 The size must be a multiple of 9.
 If it is not it will be corrected to the closest multiple.
 Note that this will likely change to a rows parameter later.